 Quiz Guy John Chaneski puzzle this week is called “Three and a Match.”
 The challenge is to figure out three words from a common category—say, nationalities—that go with each of the three clues he mentions.
 If, for example, three clues are “coat,” “court,” and “ear,” then answers are “pea,” “squash,” and “cauliflower,” and the category is “vegetables.”
 Now try this one: “muffin,” “cheese,” “fries.”

 A former naval flight officer wonders how the term cockpit ever came to mean the part of the aircraft where pilots sit.

 You’re at a wedding and all the guests raise their glasses in unison and say “Here, here!”
 Or is it “Hear, hear”?

 Grant answers a caller’s question about the origin of griage, a word used increasingly in clinics where flu shots are dispensed.

 Crime novelist James Ellroy, author of The Black Dahlia and most recently, Blood’s a Rover, tries his hand at a slang quiz.
-He reveals his favorite slang term, then tries to guess the meaning of the slang words buzzer, sheetwriter, and geetus, and the phrase working the paper.
+He reveals his favorite slang term, then tries to guess the meaning of the slang words buzzer, sheetwriter, and geetus, and the phrase “working the paper.”

 An Indianapolis woman vaguely remembers that there was a term for the Mohawk Indians who worked on the high beams and girders of some of this country’s most famous construction projects.
 The word she wants: skywalkers.
-This is the documentary Grant mentions about these construction workers, this is the Lost and Found Sound piece, and this is the New Yorker article by Joseph Mitchell, collected into the book Up in the Old Hotel.
+High Steel is the documentary Grant mentions about these construction workers, this is the Lost and Found Sound piece, and this is the New Yorker article by Joseph Mitchell, collected into the book Up in the Old Hotel.

 What does it mean to have your tail over the dashboard?